2024–present Serbian anti-corruption protests: Proclamation of the four demands

 The workers of the RTS gathered on the balcony and showed the banners saying "RTS employees support the students" and "You cannot run us over", referencing the vehicular attacks on the protestors.

 On 18 January, the Bar Association of Serbia announced a 7-day general strike, commencing on 20 January.
 During that period, the lawyers will not attend any court proceedings.
-Asked about the lawyer strike in a TV interview, Vučić compared lawyers to "a mob".
+When asked about the lawyer's strike in a TV interview, Vučić compared lawyers to "a mob".
 The Bar Association condemned Vučić's statement and announced a protest.
 On the same day, teachers and professors protested in Novi Sad, demanding the resignation of the university rector, and accusing him of supporting the attacks on students.
 Education workers also protested in Pirot.
 Students, school teachers and citizens protested in Kragujevac, as well.
 Students announced that a blockade of all three bridges in Novi Sad (Liberty Bridge, Varadin Bridge and Žeželj Bridge) will take place on 1 February, to mark the three months since the canopy collapse while also being the Day of the city.

 Intensified education sector dissent

 On 19 January, around 10,000 teachers, professors, students and citizens protested in Čačak in support of the attacked religious teacher.
 Students carried a cardboard replica of a bulldozer, as a reference to the Bulldozer Revolution.
 In front of the SNS offices, the protesters stopped and shouted "fascists, fascists", "resignations" and threw eggs at the windows.
 In Kraljevo, mayor Predrag Terzić was booed in public because of his posts against the student protesters.
 In Belgrade, 20,000 education workers protested and were joined by students.
 The protest symbolically lasted for 45 minutes.

 Due to the existence of several different education workers' unions, the decision on the strike was ultimately left to individual schools.
 Around 35 percent of schools, both elementary and high schools throughout Serbia, decided to go on strike starting 20 January.
 In Subotica, students and citizens protested in the city center, expressing their support for lawyers and education workers.
 This protest also began with 15 minutes of silence.

 On 20 January, parents gathered in front of several elementary schools in Novi Sad to express their support for the teachers.
 In the Belgrade municipality of Surčin, dozens of hooded people, allegedly tied to SNS, tried to forcefully enter an elementary school which was on strike, and verbally threatened the principal and teachers.
 Some parents came to assist the teachers, filmed the attackers, and the attackers eventually left.
 In Zrenjanin, school inspectors were ordered by the Ministry of Education to enter the elementary schools which declared strike, but they refused.

 In some schools in Belgrade and Novi Sad, parents gathered and chased out the school inspectors.
 Students protested in Novi Pazar.
-The silence was extended to 16 minutes, in protest against the lenient sentence for the death of student Ernad Bakan in a traffic accident.
-Employees of Elektroprivreda Srbije also declared a strike and announced they will be joining the protests.
+The silence was extended to 16 minutes, in protest against the lenient sentence for the for the driver who killed Ernad Bakan in a traffic accident Employees of Elektroprivreda Srbije also declared a strike and announced they will be joining the protests.